gamestrafe/thedivision2/source/_pages/weapon-talents.md

 - Killer: Killing an enemy with a critical hit grants +50% critical hit chance for 5s.
 Requires 5 or more crosshairs
 - Lucky Shot: Magazine capacity is increased by 20%.
 Missed shots from cover have a 25% chance to return to the magazine.
 - Measured: The top half of the magazine has a +15% rate of fire and -20% weapon damage.
 The bottom half of the magazine has -25% rate of fire and +20% weapon damage
+- Near Sighted: Receive +35% stability at the cost of -20% critical strike range and -20% optimal range.
+Requires 4 batteries or less.
 - On Empty: Reloading from empty grants +30% weapon handling for 10s.
 Requires 4 or more shields
 - Optimist: Weapon damage is increased by +3% for every 10% ammo missing from the magazine.
 Requires 5 or less crosshairs.
 - Outsider: Weapon fire rate is lowered but optimal range increases as the weapon is fired.
 Requires 4 crosshairs or less.